 (Jacob L. Mey, Pragmatics: An Introduction, 2nd ed.
 Wiley-Blackwell, 2001)

-- "We have considered a number of rather different delimitations of the field [of pragmatics]. . . .
+"We have considered a number of rather different delimitations of the field [of pragmatics]. . . .
 The most promising are the definitions that equate pragmatics with 'meaning minus semantics,' or with a theory of language understanding that takes context into account, in order to complement the contribution that semantics makes to meaning.
 They are not, however, without their difficulties, as we have noted.
 To some extent, other conceptions of pragmatics may ultimately be consistent with these.
-For example, . . . the definition of pragmatics as concerned with encoded aspects of context may be less restrictive than it seems at first sight; for if in general (a) principles of language usage have as corollaries principles of interpretation, and (b) principles of language usage are likely in the long run to impinge on grammar (and some empirical support can be found for both propositions), then theories about pragmatics aspects of meaning will be closely related to theories about the gramaticalization of aspects of context.
+For example, . . . the definition of pragmatics as concerned with encoded aspects of context may be less restrictive than it seems at first sight; for if in general (a) principles of language usage have as corollaries principles of interpretation, and (b) principles of language usage are likely in the long run to impinge on grammar (and some empirical support can be found for both propositions), then theories about pragmatic aspects of meaning will be closely related to theories about the grammaticalization of aspects of context.
 So the multiplicity of alternative definitions may well seem greater than it really is."

 (Stephen C. Levinson, Pragmatics.
 Cambridge Univ.
 Press, 1983)